Updated: Sep 16

 Valerie and Jim

 I absolutely love receiving emails like this!
 Congratulations Valerie and Jim - you absolutely embraced the hypnobirthing philosophy and should be so proud!
 Birth story and photos shared with permission.
-Valerie and Jim attended a group Hypnobirthing Australia course in 2018.
+Valerie and Jim attended a group Hypnobirthing course in 2018.